 The meaning is that we are meant to use every single part of our being for the service of HaShem- the areas where we are connected to HaShem together with the areas where we are still struggling to achieve that connection.
-If we leave parts of ourselves or our experiences out by ignoring them, denying that they exist, or actively refusing to work on them, then it could be said that in those areas our service of HaShem is possul.
+If we leave parts of ourselves or our experiences out by ignoring them, denying that they exist, or actively refusing to work on them, then our service of HaShem is incomplete.

 The same message applies on a bigger scale as well.
 The lulav is also symbolic of four types of people: